Some Perspective

 • ✓ Use data for evidence-based reporting

-• ✓ Question official narratives
+• ✓ Question official narratives with verified statistics

-• ✓ Highlight inequality impacts
+• ✓ Highlight inequality impacts with human stories

-• ✓ Document institutional changes
+• ✓ Document institutional changes over time

 Download Media Kit